 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Clinical Psychologists job description, Clinical Psychologists salary, Clinical Psychologists information, what is the job of a Clinical Psychologist like, pros and cons about Clinical Psychologists, colleges and universities for Clinical Psychologists, is Clinical Psychologists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Clinical Psychologists job description, Clinical Psychologists salary, Clinical Psychologists information, what is the job of a Clinical Psychologist like, pros and cons about Clinical Psychologists, colleges and universities for Clinical Psychologists, is Clinical Psychologists the right career for me, careers in Social Science and Humanities